Eighth Annual Science Day

 - Everyday Chemistry

-- Explore the fields of biology, chemistry, math, nursing, physics & psychology.
+- Explore the fields of biology, chemistry, mathematics, nursing, physics, child development, geography and geology

 Presented by: Turlock Irrigation District, PG&E, Warrior Chemistry Club, Biology Student Association, Math Club, Nursing Students Association, Pre-Health Society, Society of Physics Students, Geography Club, Psychology Club, and Stan State STEM Ambassadors.